Moving the flip zone: Democrats march deeper into suburbia

 A purple ring — call it the flip zone — emerges through the suburbs.

-The geographic split also has exacerbated the tensions on display during the pandemic.
-Dense, Democratic areas were hit first by the coronavirus, allowing Trump to initially describe the disease as an urban problem and attack Democratic leaders for mishandling the response.
-Similarly, civil rights protests have been largest and most contentious in cities, and Trump has blamed their Democratic mayors.

 Jonathan Rodden, a Stanford University political scientist and author of the 2019 book "Why Cities Lose," said this political divide on density has eroded the shared responsibility among elected leaders.
-Instead, they think of themselves as representing different voter groups and that gives them less incentive to work together.
+Instead, they think of themselves as representing different voter groups and that gives them less incentive to work together on issues like the pandemic.

 "Municipal officials can blame state and federal officials, who in turn blame lower-level officials," Rodden said.